What to see and do during S’pore Airshow public days on Feb 24, 25

 Static display

-Visitors will be able to get up close with 38 commercial and military jets at the weekend.
+Visitors will be able to get up close with commercial and military aircraft at the weekend.

 Assets on display include the Republic of Singapore Air Force’s AH-64D Apache helicopter, as well as the CATIC Z-10 Chinese medium attack helicopter, which is making its debut at the airshow.